-- (1) Salaries, outside professional services and supplemental compensation; - (2) Retirement benefits, hospitalization and medical insurance and other health benefits, life insurance, other insurance, travel reimbursement, educational benefits, recreational benefits, and other perquisites, benefits, and conditions of faculty employment. - (C) Organization. - (1) The committee shall designate two standing subcommittees to concentrate, respectively, on: - (a) Faculty salaries and related matters; - (b) Faculty benefits. - (2) As a standing committee of the senate, this committee is also governed by the provisions of rules 3335-5-46 and 3335-5-48 of the Administrative Code.
+- (1) Salaries, outside professional services and supplemental compensation; - (2) Retirement benefits, hospitalization and medical insurance and other health benefits, life insurance, other insurance, travel reimbursement, educational benefits, recreational benefits, and other perquisites, benefits, and conditions of faculty employment. - (C) Organization. - (1) The committee shall designate two standing subcommittees to concentrate, respectively, on: - (a) Faculty salaries and related matters; - (b) Faculty benefits. - (2) As a standing committee of the senate, this committee is also governed by the provisions of rule 3335-5-46 of the Administrative Code.